 Another iteration of that same project has also reached the Brazilian Federal Government, through a partnership with the Brazilian Ministry of Citizenship and Microsoft.
-Allegedly, by September 2019, Brazil was the 5th country in Latin America to Projeto Horus, presented in the media as a "tech solution to monitor social programs focused on child development."
-The first city to test the program was Campina Grande, from the State of Paraíba, in the northeast region of Brazil, one of the poorest regions of the country.
-Among the authorities and institutions in the kick start meeting was a representative from Microsoft, the Ministry of Early Childhood from the municipality of Salta, and members from the Brazilian Ministry of Citizenship.
+Allegedly, by September 2019, Brazil was the fifth country in Latin America to adopt Projeto Horus, presented in the media as a tech solution to monitor social programmes focused on child development.
+The first city to test the programme was Campina Grande, from the State of Paraíba, in the northeast region of Brazil, one of the poorest regions of the country.
+Among the authorities and institutions in the kick-off meeting were representatives from Microsoft, the Ministry of Early Childhood from the municipality of Salta, and members from the Brazilian Ministry of Citizenship.
 Romero Rodrigues, the mayor of Campina Grande, is also aligned with evangelical churches.